Charging an Electric Car at Home

-Complete guide to home charging points for electric cars, covering how to charge at home, how much it costs and how long it takes.
+A complete guide to charging an electric car at home, including how to charge at home, how much it costs and how long it takes.

-You can charge an electric car at home using a standard 3 pin plug with a EVSE cable or wall mounted home charging point.
+You can charge an electric car at home using a dedicated home charging point (a standard 3 pin plug with an EVSE cable should only be used as a last resort).

 - Charging an electric car is like charging a mobile phone - plug in overnight and top up during the day.

-- It's useful to have a 3 pin charging cable as a backup charging option.
+- It's useful to have a 3 pin charging cable as a backup charging option, but they are not designed to withstand these loads and should not be used long term.

-To charge an electric car at home, you will need an EVSE supply cable for a 3 pin plug socket, or a home charging point installed where you park your electric car.
+To charge an electric car at home, you will need a home charging point installed where you park your electric car, or an EVSE supply cable for a 3 pin plug socket as an occasional back up.

-- Drivers usually choose a home charging point because it's faster and has built-in safety features.
+- Drivers usually choose a dedicated home charging point because it's faster and has built-in safety features.

-- A home charging point is a compact weatherproof unit that mounts to an exterior wall with a connected charging cable or a socket for plugging in a portable charging cable.
+- A home charging point is a compact weatherproof unit that mounts to a wall with a connected charging cable or a socket for plugging in a portable charging cable.

-- Dedicated home charging points are installed by qualified specialist installers.
+- Dedicated home charging points are installed by qualified specialist installers like Pod Point.

 - Electric car drivers get a £500 grant for purchasing and installing a home charger with the OLEV grant.